phonegap/phonegap-docs/docs/guides/create/desktop-create.md

 	<div class="callout callout-info"><button class="btn-info">i</button> Be aware that the ID field is also known as the *package identifier* for Android and the *bundle identifier* for iOS.</div>

-	Once the information has been entered, click the green *Create Project* button.
+	Once the information has been entered, click the green *Create project* button.

-3. Now you should be presented with a view like below, with your new project shown and a green play button next to it.
+3. You should now see a view like below, with your new project shown and a green play button next to it.
 Also note the green bar at the bottom with a server address, we'll need this in our next step.

       <img src="../images/desktop-app-create.jpg" width="350" height="500"/>